Egypt: Queens & Nobles

 Another chance for us to escape the crowds arises at Karnak Temple, where we are guided round areas that are quite 'off the beaten track' and we also have the chance to visit the Open Air Museum.
 Next, we view the Mosque of Abu el-Haggag, built on top of Luxor Temple using Pharaonic blocks, now visible as a result of a fire in the mosque.

-Prepare for a breath-taking experience: we are granted special access to Nefertari’s Tomb, in the Valley of the Queens.
+Prepare for a breathtaking experience as we visit Nefertari’s Tomb in the Valley of the Queens.
 We will also visit a further three colourful tombs in the Valley of the Queens - those of another queen and two princes.
 The colours on the walls remain as vivid and arresting as the day they were painted.
-We progress to the Valley of the Kings, where we discover Howard Carter’s House.
+We progress to the Valley of the Kings, on the way we discover Howard Carter’s House.
 This was, of course, his base when he excavated Tutankhamun’s tomb and we have the opportunity to view a replica of his tomb, created by Factum Arte.

 Today is reserved for 'the jewels of the desert cliffs' - again, the clarity of hue and detail is nothing short of remarkable here at the Tombs of the Nobles.
-We continue on to the Temple of Hatshepsut at Deir el-Ba.
+We continue on to the Temple of Hatshepsut at Deir el-Bahri.

 We transfer to the airports for flights home to London.